NBA Players And Coaches Talk Social Justice: ‘Our Job At The Least Is To Keep These Conversations Going’

 With the NBA season set to resume Thursday evening, multiple players and coaches have voiced their thoughts on the growing call for social justice reform around the country, ESPN reported.

 Earlier this month, nearly 40 players participated in a Zoom call.
-Also on the line was Timika Palmer, the mother of Breonna Taylor, the 26 year old Black EMT who was fatally shot by Louisville Police inside of her home during a no-knock raid on March 13.
-The call was moderated by activist Stacey Abrams.
+Also on the line was Timika Palmer, the mother of Breonna Taylor, the 26-year-old Black EMT who was fatally shot by Louisville Police inside her home during a no-knock raid on March 13.
+The conference was moderated by activist Stacey Abrams.

 When players asked what they could do to help Palmer and her daughter’s legacy, they were encouraged to continually bring her name up when speaking to the media both before and after games and practices.